-To see the full RW write up of the run, click
+To see the full RW write up of the run, click here.
+Under the heading, the brief description reads as follows:

-"Roughly 25 miles north of Boston, Harold Parker State Forest in Andover, Mass. has a 1,000-foot boardwalk that cuts through the Mary French Reservation."
+To see the full RW write up of the run, click here.
+Under the heading, the brief description reads as follows: "Roughly 25 miles north of Boston, Harold Parker State Forest in Andover, Mass. has a 1,000-foot boardwalk that cuts through the Mary French Reservation."
 The description continues with a brief history, a bit about the park, and directions.
 Now, the problem that we encountered is that the Mary French Reservation (and it's 1,000 foot boardwalk) is NOT a part of the Harold Parker State Forest.
 It is pretty much right across the street, but is a different system of trails.
 Consequently, when Dave and I got to the main office and asked the woman at the desk about the location of the boardwalk, she was thoroughly confused.
 She had just started back with the park for the summer and hadn't heard anything about the article.
 We got some suggestions on where the boardwalk might be and headed off.

 I'd like to give a general mention of love for the state parks in Massachusetts, we really have some pretty fantastic places to go explore for little to no dollars.
 There is this awesome program I discovered a few years ago that is run by the DCR- it's a park passport program designed to motivate kids to get outside and see the parks.
 Each state park has a box with a combination lock and an individual stamp inside.
 There are little blue booklets that you can get with spaces for stamps, and the point is to collect them all.
 It's a really fantastic idea, and I will admit to being twenty-two and being in possession of one of these passports myself.
 And don't worry, I got my stamp from Harold Parker State Forest today.